-Franchisee Kateryna Tserkovniuk’s journey with Sarpino’s USA began when she was hired as a cashier in our Fort Lauderdale location in 2018.
+Kateryna Tserkovniuk’s journey to becoming one of Sarpino’s USA’s youngest franchisees began when she was hired as a cashier in our Fort Lauderdale location in 2018.
 Born and raised in Ukraine, she moved to the U.S. in 2016.
-Kateryna quickly rose through the ranks and today, just four years later she’s becoming one of our youngest franchisees and plans to open two locations in South Florida next year.
+Kateryna quickly rose through the ranks and today, just four years later she’s become one of our youngest franchisees.
+She will open two locations in South Florida next year.
 It’s an incredible story and just one more reason why Sarpino’s USA is such a special opportunity.
 To read more, you can click on our story in the current edition of Franchising USA.
 Or scroll down to read below.

 FRANCHISING USA: Can you share more about your background and journey to the USA?